Arizona State University Colleges at Lake Havasu City

-Arizona State University Colleges at Lake Havasu City (ASU Havasu) is a satellite campus of the Arizona State University in Lake Havasu City, Arizona.
-It opened in Fall 2012 and focuses on an experiential, student-centered approach to learning.
-The education and experience a student receives at ASU Havasu is intended to be akin to that of a private liberal arts college with the name and resources of a large state school.
+Arizona State University at Lake Havasu City (ASU at Lake Havasu) was a satellite campus of the Arizona State University in Lake Havasu City, Arizona.
+It opened in fall 2012 and focused on an experiential, student-centered approach to learning.
+The university closed the campus in June 2025 due to state budget cuts.

 History

 The "ASU Colleges" model was formulated in 2009 as an initiative to offer high quality, undergraduate degrees at lower costs.
 The Arizona Board of Regents, along with the presidents of each public Arizona university, were tasked with coming up with models of offering baccalaureate degrees to help prepare students for real world careers.
 In order for the idea to work, the city in which the college would be located would have to raise the funds for a physical location of the campus.
 Several locations throughout Arizona were highlighted, but the one city that pushed for the campus was Lake Havasu City.
 With support from local citizens, business owners, city officials, and non-profit organizations, $2 million was raised in an effort to renovate a previous middle school site for the ASU Havasu campus.
 The fundraising efforts were coordinated by the Havasu Foundation for Higher Education (HFHE), a 501(c)3 non-profit organization, that was started in 2004 by Dr. Bill Ullery.
 The HFHE was started as an initiative to highlight the importance of higher education in the Mohave County area.
 The HFHE continues to offer fundraising opportunities for campus projects and scholarships for new and current students.